 Departments need to acknowledge the importance of their own role in students' acquisition of academic discourse and are responsible for taking active steps to provide students with an explanation as to why, as well as how, sources may be used and cited in building academic knowledge.
 It must be recognised that these standards need to be taught to students and that students from all educational backgrounds may need time to become familiar with them.
-In addition, because the nature of referencing and plagiarism may be context specific, individual Departments are responsible for ensuring that students fully understand the nature of legitimate academic practice, of what constitutes a illegitimate practice, and the potential consequences of such conduct, in that particular discipline.
+In addition, because the nature of referencing and plagiarism may be context specific, individual departments are responsible for ensuring that students fully understand the nature of legitimate academic practice, of what constitutes an illegitimate practice, and the potential consequences of such conduct, in that particular discipline.

-In this regard, departments should ensure that:
+In this regard, departments, institutes, centres and units offering Rhodes University qualifications should ensure that: